taishi8117/dotfiles/README.md

 and configurations already preinstalled.

-Combined with aliases defined in `~/dotfiles/zsh/aliases/_docker.zsh`, you can create a throwaway, on-demand and clean development environment with just a single command.
+Combined with aliases defined in `~/dotfiles/zsh/aliases/_docker.zsh`, you can create a throwaway, on-demand, clean development environment with just a single command.
 For example, running `godev` will automatically start a new container based on `sirius8117/dotfiles:godev`, mount the current directory inside the container, and pop you a familiar Zsh shell.